-Accordingly, an amount of INR 18,96,394 (i.e., 1/13 of INR 2,46,53,121= INR 2,28,76,016 + INR 17,77,105) has been considered while calculating the fund position of the school.
-Therefore, the school is directed to comply with the direction to invest the aforesaid amount in plan asset in accordance with AS-15 and submit the compliance report within 30 days from the date of issue of this order.
-In case the school fails to comply with the above directions, the school shall not be allowed further instalments and the amount so allowed to the school shall be recovered from the society/ school management along with interest while evaluating the fee increase proposal for the subsequent year.
+Further, an amount of INR 18,45,919 (i.e., 1/13 of INR 2,39,96,946 = INR 2,27,63,046 + INR 12,33,900) has also been considered while calculating the fund position of the school with the direction to the school to invest more amounts in the plan assets against gratuity and leave encashment liabilities within 30 days from the date of issue of the order.
+In case the school fails to comply with the above directions, the school shall not be allowed further instalments while evaluating the fee increase proposal for the subsequent years.